azure-devcollege/azure-devcollege.github.io/README.md

 # azure-devcollege.github.io

-Landing page for azdc-training organization - have fun! 🚀
+Landing page for azure-devcollege organization - have fun! 🚀

 This is a sample README.md where you document your newly created Coding Dreams! 🧚‍♀️ 🧚‍♂️